PrismLauncher/meta/README.md

 - Clone this repo to a server
 - Make sure it's writable by the container later: `chown -R 1000:1000 .`
 - Configure `config/config_local.sh`
-  - The defaults should be fine (apart from commiter email and name perhaps)
+  - The defaults should be fine (apart from committer email and name perhaps)
-- Put your SSH key (which have push access to meta-upstream and meta-polymc) at `config/deploy.key`
+- Put your SSH key (which has push access to meta-upstream and meta-polymc) at `config/deploy.key`
 - Pull meta- repos: `bash clone.sh`
 - Customize docker-compose.yaml
   - You might want to add `restart: always`
 - Run `docker-compose up -d --build`
-- Observer Cron logs using `docker-compose logs -f` (Runs hourly by default)
+- Observe Cron logs using `docker-compose logs -f` (Runs hourly by default)
 - (Optional) Run once to fill caches: `docker-compose run meta update`

 ## Usage